edgelesssys/contrast/docs/docs/howto/hardening.md

 # Hardening

-This section presents some tips for writing secure applications and outlines the trust boundaries app developers need to know.
+This section provides guidance on writing secure applications and explains the trust boundaries developers need to be aware of when working with Contrast.

 ## Applicability

-This section should be considered for every Contrast deployment.
+Recommended for all Contrast deployments.

-## Prerequesites
+## Prerequisites

 A running Contrast deployment.